The Ultimate Guide to Year-End Giving

-If you’re feeling overwhelmed, you’ve come to the right place.
-In this ultimate guide to year-end giving, we’ll outline the exact steps you need to follow to plan and launch an effective year-end campaign.
+In this ultimate guide to year-end giving, we’ll outline the exact steps to plan and launch an effective end of year giving campaign.

 Why Is Year-End Giving So Important?

-The year-end giving effect is so strong that half of all nonprofits receive the majority of their annual donations during the last three months of the year – with 31% of those donations happening in December.
+• Half of all nonprofits receive the majority of their annual donations during the last three months of the year (with 31% in December!)

 “It’s a time of year when people want to give to charity,” says Fiona Bedlington, Senior Development Officer, Annual and Legacy Giving at Centennial College in Toronto.
 “To leverage this opportunity effectively, organizations need to plan well in advance and deliver an authentic strategy driven by stories and data.”

-A year-end appeal is a request for donations sent out near the end of the year.
-It usually revolves around a single campaign and includes many different channels — this helps organizations take full advantage of the giving season and maximize fundraising results.
+A year-end giving campaign is a marketing campaign designed to bring in a boost of donations at the end of the year.
+It begins with an appeal for donations, and is shared through multiple channels to reach as many people as possible.
+This helps organizations take full advantage of the giving season and maximize fundraising results.

-A campaign is fundraising that centres around a specific cause.
+campaign is fundraising that centers around a specific cause.
 It is the reason why you’re asking people to donate.
 For example, if you’re raising money towards the construction of a new building or the purchase of new equipment, these would be considered fundraising campaigns.

 An appeal is the actual act of asking people for donations.
-It’s carried forward with a specific strategy and timeline in mind, and makes use of several different channels.
+It works with a specific strategy and timeline in mind, and makes use of several different channels.

 Channels are the different ways in which you can ask people to donate.
 These can be through direct mail, email, social media, or corporate partnerships, to name a few.